illinois-cs241/illinois-cs241.github.io/_slides/lockpicking_lab.md

 * Most labs will begin with a worksheet
 * 15-20 minutes in, your TA may go over it with the class
 * You should work on your lab assignment for the rest of class time
-* You get credit by making an honest effort on the worksheet
 * Email the GA (cs241admin@illinois.edu) if you need an exemption

 ## Lab Attendance